Language-Research-Technology/ldac-profile/profile/profile.md

 - MUST have at least one `description` value which is a string with one or more characters

-- MUST have a single `license` property which has @id which is a URL
+- MUST have a `license` property which has a value which references a DataReuseLicense entity@id which is a URL and which

 - MUST have a `publisher` property (per RO-Crate) which MUST be have an ID which is a URL